-Some studies have suggested that treatment with antioxidants (such as high doses of vitamin A palmitate) may slow the disease.
+Some studies suggest that treatment with antioxidants (such as high doses of vitamin A palmitate) may slow the disease.
 However, taking high doses of vitamin A can cause serious liver problems.
 The benefit of treatment has to be weighed against risks to the liver.

-Microchip implants that go inside the retina and act like a microscopic video camera are in the early stages of development for treating blindness associated with this and other serious eye conditions.
+Other treatments, such as microchip implants into the retina that act like a microscopic video camera, are in the early stages of development.
+These treatments may be useful for treating blindness associated with RP and other serious eye conditions.

-It can help to see a low-vision specialist, who can help you adapt to vision loss.
-Make regular visits to an eye care specialist, who can detect cataracts or retinal swelling -- both of which can be treated.
+A vision specialist can help you adapt to vision loss.
+Make regular visits to an eye care specialist, who can detect cataracts or retinal swelling.
+Both of these problems can be treated.

-The disorder will continue to progress, although slowly.
+The disorder will continue to progress slowly.
 Complete blindness is uncommon.

-Peripheral and central loss of vision will eventually occur.
+Peripheral and central loss of vision will occur over time.

-Patients with retinitis pigmentosa often develop cataracts at an early age, or swelling of the retina (macular edema).
+People with retinitis pigmentosa often develop cataracts at an early age.
+They may also develop swelling of the retina (macular edema).
 Cataracts can be removed if they contribute to vision loss.

-Many other conditions have similarities to retinitis pigmentosa, including:
+Many other conditions are similar to retinitis pigmentosa, including:

-Call your health care provider if night vision becomes difficult or if you develop other symptoms of this disorder.
+Call your health care provider if you have problems with night vision or you develop other symptoms of this disorder.

 Genetic counseling and testing may help determine whether your children are at risk for this disease.

 Olitsky SE, Hug D, Plummer LS, Stass-Isern M. Disorders of the retina and vitreous.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 622.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 622.